U3AC is managed by its Trustees, who form Council.

 The Chair is elected by the Annual General Meeting for one term of three years.
 In the event of a vacancy, Council may co-opt a Trustee until the next Annual General Meeting.

-Council meets about four times each year to discuss the business of running the organisation.
+Council meets about six times each year to discuss the business of running the organisation.
 A member of the Office staff (usually the Office Manager) attends these meetings.

 Tim Ewbank Chairman